Trusted by 10M+ learners worldwide — free lessons, tools & games

 A statement made in the local newspaper by a politician about his opponent.

 • “I don’t agree with a lot of what she promises.
-To me, its a lot of pie in the sky promises that she can’t fulfill.”
+To me, it’s a lot of pie-in-the-sky promises that she can’t fulfill.”

 A statement made in an entertainment magazine by a celebrity.